 To sum up

 There are various ways to approach hiring a UX designer.
 A junior freelancer might cost you less in money, but more in nerves.
-An in-house designer in your office would seemingly be in your sight more often, but, except for the salary itself, will lead to hefty expenses on benefits, insurance, as well as their equipment and rent.
+An in-house designer in your office would seemingly be in your sight more often, but, except for the salary itself, would lead to hefty expenses on benefits, insurance, as well as their equipment and rent.
 If you are considering hiring a design agency, though, we can say: look no further!

-Eleken offers a subscription-based approach to UI/UX design services that enables you to reduce expenses and employ remote SaaS designer(s) who are fully dedicated to your project at the same time.
+Eleken offers a subscription-based approach to UI/UX design services that enables you to reduce expenses and employ remote SaaS designers who are fully dedicated to your project at the same time.
 Additionally, we offer a free trial to ensure we are a good fit for you.